wombleton/gitlaw-nz/acts/J/Joint Family Homes Act 1964.md

     Section 10(1)(c): amended, on 8 November 1974, by [section 6(1)(b)][56] of the Joint Family Homes Amendment Act 1974 (1974 No 148).

-    Section 10(2A): inserted, on 20 October 1972 (applying to any court order referred to in this subsection whether made before or after the commencement of the Joint Family Homes Amendment Act 1972), by section 2(1) of the Joint Family Homes Amendment Act 1972 (1972 No 126).
+    Section 10(2A): inserted, on 20 October 1972 (applying to any court order referred to in this subsection whether made before or after that date), by section 2(1) of the Joint Family Homes Amendment Act 1972 (1972 No 126).

     Section 10(2A): amended, on 1 February 2002, by [section 64(2)][53] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

-    Section 10(2A): amended, on 1 January 1984, by section 12 of the Matrimonial Property Amendment Act (No 2) 1983 (1983 No 145).
+    Section 10(2A): amended, on 1 January 1984, by section 12 of the Property (Relationships) Amendment Act (No 2) 1983 (1983 No 145).

     Section 10(2B): inserted, on 20 October 1972, by section 2(1) of the Joint Family Homes Amendment Act 1972 (1972 No 126).